 Protecting Fundamental Rights

 Does my state give parents the right to consent for their child to get an abortion?

 Yes, consent from one parent is required, with exceptions.
 R.I.
 Gen. Laws § 23-4.7-6.

 Does my state have conscience protections for medical professionals who do not want to participate in abortions?

 Yes.
-Refusing to participate in an abortion does not form the basis of a claim for damages.
+Refusing to participate in an abortion does not form the basis of a claim for damages so long as the medical staff or healthcare facility states their objection in writing.
 R.I.
 Gen. Laws § 23-17-11.

 Babies Born Alive

 Are there legal protections for babies born alive following a botched abortion in my state?

 Yes, failure to provide reasonable care to an infant who survives abortion is punishable by a fine of up to $5,000, or imprisonment for a maximum term of five years.
 R.I.
 Gen. Laws § 11-9-18.